dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     censored via SEO/Social Media manipulation, this means that entire groups of people can become silenced or disenfranchised without even knowing it.

-# The Definition of Power

-### Power Can Be Defined as the Potential to Trigger Flux through the Social Network

-- this flux comes in many forms, including the induction of:
-  - physical change
-  - informational change
-  - schematic change
-  - behavioral change

-- the forms above are higher-order. that is, what we see IRL are really combinations of the above:
-  - informational change that results in physical change
-  - informational change that results in eventual schematic change on a social scale
-  - behavior change that results in long-term physical changes
-  - physical changes that result in informational changes
-  - schematic change that results in self-perpetuating changes over the course of years, decades or centuries (i.e. religion)

-- this potential for flux/action is very much dependent on the beliefs of nodes in the system and a differential of information available to the nodes.
-  - that is, if there is already complete disemination of some pieces of information to a set of nodes, you have reduced or lost the capacity to influence those nodes through the disemination of that information
-    - this is overly simplified because, again, everything is a lower-order conjugation of the above higher-order forms
-    - differential equations
-  - but the social graph that emerges on top of physically interacting particles (idealized people) in a social system functions very much like an electrical network
-    - in this way, power and information function similarly to voltage, amperage, gates, etc, albeit in an extremely-high dimensional way
-    - math problems that are extremely high in dimension or infinitely dimensional function in radically different ways
-      - this often studied as the curse of dimensionality and it's implications in various areas of math diverge widely

 # (Physics Analogies for Social Systems)